emagiz/emdocs/mds/microlearning/intermediate-discover-your-integration-landscape-determining-integration-pattern.md

 - API Gateway
 - Messaging

 So that means that you might save money in the short with sticking what you know but could end up paying more due to (significantly) higher implementation costs.
+Another piece of the puzzle is the resource costs.
+For this aspect also the resource costs differ per integration pattern.
+Here we see that taking a messaging solution would incur the highest resource costs.
+API Gateway and Event Streaming roughly take up the same amount of resource costs.
+We want to note that a large portion of the resource costs for Event Streaming lies in storage.
+So when you can reduce that component, the Event Streaming option would become even more cost-friendly.
 Hopefully, this microlearning will help you to make the correct decision per integration question.

 ##### Practice